Skip to content

 Run / Stop ON

-The step from a dual-channel to a four-channel sequence is achieved by simple extension of the number of wave arguments of the playWave instruction to 4.
+The step from a dual-channel to a four-channel sequence is achieved by using two sequencers instead of one, each one controlling its two wave outputs.
 The following sequence program generates a signal with 4 simultaneous pulses with different amplitudes.
 The setTrigger instructions can optionally be used to trigger the scope if the latter has an auxiliary trigger input as shown in Basic Waveform Playback.
-Upload and run this program.
-Figure 2 shows the signal generated with this program and measured with the scope.
+Upload and run this program to the sequencer 1:

 wave w = gauss(8000, 4000, 1000);